ajrowland/ocm-export/README.md

 bun run export
 ```

-Content is exported into the /output folder.
+Content is exported into the /output/<channel token> folder.

 ## To only perform transforms: